Skip to main content

 Quick start

-This guide walks you through creating a shadow quality setting that automatically saves and applies to Unreal's graphics system.
-This tutorial demonstrates the simplest possible setup using a built-in console variable.
+This guide creates a shadow quality setting that automatically saves and applies to Unreal's graphics system through a built-in console variable.

 Prerequisites